hghiasuddin1/cs429proj/README.md

    - **Coverage:**
      - Verifies that the application returns an appropriate error response with status code 400 and an error message when the 'query' key is missing from the JSON data.

-This writeup provides an overview of the purpose, framework, harness, and coverage for each test case.
-It ensures comprehensive testing of the Flask application's functionality and behavior under various scenarios.

 # Source Code